 Josh Rodriguez is a father of three, husband, and founder of TexasDadBlog.com.
 He writes about parenting adventures in Austin, Texas, travel tips, and parenting from a fathers perspective.
 He enjoys taking trips with his family and road tripping across Texas.
 He is also a travel writer for Travelingdad.com.
 Josh recently co-founded TXBrewsandTunes.com where he writes about the craft brewery and music scene in Austin, TX.

-Kevin is a New Yorker by birth and settled down with his family in Virginia after serving as an active duty Naval Officer for 10 years.
+Kevin is a New Yorker by birth and settled down with his family in Virginia after serving as an active duty Naval Officer.
 He is husband to Jennifer, a Federal Government employee and Navy Reserve Officer, and father to two wonderful daughters, Audrey and Kathryn.
 What brings him to Traveling Dad is a decades-long love affair with all things Disney.
-A multiple visitor to both the Walt Disney World Resort and Disneyland Resort in California, as well as Disneyland Paris, he is often called upon by family and friends for “expert advice” on the best way to plan their Disney vacations.
-He’s even provided real-time text message support to loved ones already on Disney property needing food or entertainment recommendations.
+A frequent visitor to both the Walt Disney World Resort and Disneyland Resort in California, as well as Disneyland Paris, he is often called upon by family and friends for “expert advice” on the best way to plan their Disney vacations.
+He’s even provided real-time text message support to loved ones already on Disney property needing dining or entertainment recommendations.
 He and his family have also made a number of voyages on Disney Cruise Line, completing the Grand Slam (at least one voyage on all four of the Disney Fleet) in 2016.
-As if this weren’t crazy enough, he is a member of the Disney Vacation Club, and is a proud stockholder of The Walt Disney Company.
+As if this weren’t crazy enough, he is a member of the Disney Vacation Club and is a proud stockholder of The Walt Disney Company.
 Most recently, he was invited to the 2018 Disney Social Media Moms Celebration at Walt Disney World!

 Raphael has visited 38 countries, over 40 US states and lived in all four time zones between LA and NYC.
 Most importantly, he embarked on his toughest yet most rewarding journey: fatherhood of identical twin boys.
 He chronicles his trips through the lens of entertaining pre-schoolers with an attention span of 68.2 seconds.